5 Places That Are Still On Fire

 Photograph from Upper Hunter Tourism.

-Burning Mountain is officially named Mount Wingen, 139 miles north of Sydney, Australia.
-It is part of the Burning Mountain Nature Reserve.
-The mountain was first thought to be a volcano because of the vents spewing sulfurous smoke, but later investigation proved it to have a burning coal seam running underneath.
-The traditional story told by the Wannarua people tells of a Wonnarua woman whose husband did not come home from a battle.
-She climbed the mountain and wanted to die, but instead turned into a stone that cried tears of fire.
-The burning tears rolled down the mountain and set it on fire.
-Modern theories say the fire started by either lightning strike or by spontaneous combustion.
-The coal seam is two meters thick and 20-30 meters below the surface.
-Estimates of how long it has been burning range from 5,000 to 15,000 years!
+Officially named Mount Wingen, Burning Mountain is located 139 miles north of Sydney, Australia, and is part of the Burning Mountain Nature Reserve.
+The mountain was first thought to be a volcano because of the vents spewing sulfurous smoke, but later investigation proved the mountain actually has a burning coal seam running underneath.
+The traditional story told by the people indigenous to the area centers on a woman whose husband did not come home from a battle.
+Wanting to die herself, she climbed the mountain, but was instead turned into a stone that cried tears of fire.
+These burning tears rolled down the mountain and set it aflame.
+Today, scientists thinks the fire started either after a lightning strike, or by spontaneous combustion.

 4. Centralia, Pennsylvania, USA